Tom Abell: First-team breakthrough

 The 2016 season saw Abell continue to open in the County Championship with Marcus Trescothick with the club's new captain, former Australian Test match opener, Chris Rogers signed by the club to bat at number 3.
-After a disastrous campaign for Somerset in the 2016 t20 Blast, Abell made his Twenty20 debut in a much changed side for their final group match against Hampshire on 29 July 2016.
+After a disastrous campaign for Somerset in the 2016 t20 Blast, Abell made his Twenty20 debut in a much changed team for their final group match against Hampshire on 29 July 2016.
 Abell batted at number 5, scoring seven runs before being dismissed by Liam Dawson.

 Somerset captaincy

 On 21 December 2016, Abell was appointed Somerset County Cricket Club captain ahead of the 2017 season.

 He resigned as Somerset captain in December 2023.

 T20 franchise career

 In December 2021, he was signed by the Karachi Kings following the players' draft for the 2022 Pakistan Super League.
 In April 2022, he was bought by the Birmingham Phoenix for the 2022 season of The Hundred.